The world's smartest people analytics tool

 Is the Culture Index the best fit for your organization?

 Recruiters and hiring managers want the best technology that can help them hire the best candidate for the job.
-But sifting through all of the assessments out there can be overwhelming.
+But sifting through all the assessments out there can be overwhelming.

 F4S can be used for talent acquisition.
 It's free for individuals and is evidence-based.
 F4S can be supplemented with free online coaching to build on the strengths uncovered in the F4S assessment.
 Our people analytics platform provides actionable insights.
 You can use these to lean into strengths and improve on blind spots through expert coaching.